 During Kindness Month (February), Beaver Stars participate in a toiletry and snack food drive for two local homeless shelters.
 Beaver Stars eagerly participate to support this cause and have collected thousands of items for their community.

-STEM stands for Science, Technology, Engineering, and Math, and the Challenge has replaced our traditional science fair.
+STEAM stands for Science, Technology, Engineering, Arts, and Math, and the Challenge has replaced our traditional science fair.
 The purpose of this change is to shift the focus back to the scientific process (hypothesize, test, evaluate data, and control variables, etc.) and to allow collaborative teams to apply the process as they plan, create, and build together.

 Field Day (May)